The following is a list of everything you need to know about being a student at IUP.

 Health insurance is mandatory for students in J Visa status.
 (See International Student Health Insurance below.)

 The IUP Homecoming Weekend draws together students, alumni, and community and county residents for one of the region’s largest and most colorful three-day celebrations.
 Participants gather for special alumni events, outdoor festivals, indoor entertainment, the campus/community parade, and the football game and other athletic contests at the Miller Stadium Complex.
-For more information, contact Alumni Relations, Breezedale, at 724-357-7942 or the Center for Student Life, at 724-357-2315.
+For more information, contact Alumni Relations, Breezedale, at 724-357-7942 or the Center for Multicultural Student Leadership and Engagement, at 724-357-2598.

 Unless you are self-insured, you are strongly encouraged to check with your family to see if their homeowner’s insurance covers your personal belongings while you are away at college (in a residence hall or an off-campus apartment).
 It is wise to have insurance coverage for your personal belongings.